University of Göttingen | Faculty of Biology | Institute of Microbiology and Genetics | Dept. of Bioinformatics

 For uncertainty regions no parental strain can confidently be determined.
 However, by examining the graph of the posterior probabilities the user can see which subtypes are closest related in these regions.

-At positions outside uncertainty regions and breakpoint intervals the user can now be more confident in the predicted parental subtype, as our results show (will be published soon).
+At positions outside uncertainty regions and breakpoint intervals the user can now be more confident in the predicted parental subtype, as our results show.

 Evaluation

-To evaluate the performance of this tool a large set of virus genome sequences as well as simulated recombined genome sequences have been tested.
-The recombination breakpoints identified by jpHMM were found to be significantly more accurate than breakpoints defined by traditional methods based on comparing single representative.
-Details can be found in the references.
+To evaluate the performance of this tool, a large set of genomic HIV-1 sequences as well as simulated recombined genome sequences have been tested.
+The recombination breakpoints identified by jpHMM were found to be significantly more accurate than breakpoints defined by traditional methods based on comparing single representative (Schultz et al., 2006).

 Contributions